TFEL provides a python module called mfront

 accept an additional argument of type GeneratorOptions

-which let the user specifiy the optimisation level to be used.
+which lets the user specify the optimisation level to be used.
 See the

 results of help(mfront.MakefileGenerator)